top of page

 Wheel bearings can fail due to sudden impacts.

-• Potholes, kerbs or road debris
+• Potholes, kerbs, or road debris can apply excessive force on internal components.

-• Damage may not be immediately visible
+• Damage may not be immediately visible.

 Impact-related damage often develops into failure over time.